FINDING COMPETENT COURTS/AUTHORITIES

 Article 71 1. (e) – Public bodies

-Greek law does not provide for the exercise of the Central Authority's functions by public bodies or bodies subject to supervision by the competent authority as provided for in Article 51(3).
+Greek law does not provide for the functions of the Central Authority to be exercised by public bodies or bodies subject to supervision by the competent authority, as provided for in Article 51(3).

 Article 71 1. (f) – Competent authorities for enforcement

-The authority with competence in matters of enforcement for the purposes of Article 21 is the First Instance Court.
+The Court of First Instance is the competent authority in matters of enforcement for the purposes of Article 21.